-If you have ever ordered something from another country or sent a package to a friend on the other side of the world, your package has been given an Harmonized System (HS) code.
-The HS codes is a standardized numerical method of classifying traded products.
+If you have ever ordered something from another country or sent a package to a friend on the other side of the world, your package has been given a Harmonized System (HS) code.
+The HS codes are a standardized numerical method of classifying traded products.

 It is used by customs authorities around the world to identify products when assessing duties and taxes.
 And for gathering statistics.

-The HS system is managed by the World Customs Organization (WCO) who updates it regularly every five years.
+The HS system is managed by the World Customs Organization (WCO).
+They update it regularly every five years.
 The system assigns specific six-digit codes for each product being exported or imported.

-The HS Nomenclature comprises about 5,000 commodity groups which are identified by the 6-digit code and arranged according to a structure based on fixed rules.
+The HS Nomenclature comprises about 5,000 commodity groups.
+These groups are identified by the 6-digit code and arranged according to a structure based on fixed rules.

 Over 98 percent of goods are covered by the HS system.
 Countries can assign a longer code themselves to have a more specific classification.
 For instance, the US uses 10-digit codes and China’s codes are 13 digits.
 Still for all countries, the first 6 numbers of a code are the internationally agreed HS-6 code